 Got a brilliant idea for a comic book?
 Don't know what to do with it?
 Let Alex Segura—comic book editor, writer, and marketing exec—school you on pitching in this two week class.

 Your Instructor: Alex Segura, novelist, comic book writer and editor

 When: This class is not currently enrolling.
 To be notified when it is offered again, Click Here

 Enrollment: Limited to 16 students

 How do you take your comic book idea from concept to four-color reality?

 Compared to comics, book pitches are easy!
 When it comes to a book, all you need is a query letter and some sample pages.
 Maybe a synopsis.

 For a comic, though—do you need a script?
 Artwork?
 How many pages?
 What format?

 And once you're done, where do you send it?

-We've recruited Alex Segura, an editor at Archie Comics and its genre-defying Dark Circle Comics imprint, to walk you through the basics, from tightening up your concept, to whittling down what you include, to getting your pitch in the right hands.
+We’ve recruited Alex Segura, formerly of Archie Comics and Oni Press, to walk you through the basics, from tightening up your concept, to whittling down what you include, to getting your pitch in the right hands.